TrashUwU/PokeAssistant/src/TROUBLESHOOT.md

 Make sure you provided Channel ID(s) in Environment Variables.
 Read [this](https://github.com/TrashUwU/PokeAssistant#second-secret) again.
 ### 5. Slow responses from bot
 Reboot your bot.
 Ping your bot in Discord to know the command.
-### 6. Error of `SH Ping: None` everytime.
+### 6. Error of `SH Ping: None` or `Quest Ping: None` everytime.
 Keep in mind, the bot doesn't ping offline members.
-If a member with tag is online and still not getting pinged, make sure you have enable [intents](https://github.com/TrashUwU/PokeAssistant#enabling-intents).
+If a member with tag is online and still not getting pinged, make sure you have enabled [intents](https://github.com/TrashUwU/PokeAssistant#enabling-intents).
 After enabling, wait 1 hour for it to work.
 ### 7. Bot works perfectly but goes offline if REPL tab from browser is closed
 Read/Watch [this](https://github.com/TrashUwU/PokeAssistant#step-3-keeping-the-bot-online-optional) Carefully.
-## 8. Different Issue?
+## Different Issue?
 [Join](https://discord.gg/bke542yQgG) my server and wait 30 minutes.
 And then create a support ticket [here](https://discord.com/channels/709340618538614795/764000847357018142/785128970273554442).